How To Live The Rules Of Life –

 How can this be?
 I was absolutely positively certain that I was right – but I wasn’t.

-I read the Hoyle’s rule over and over.
-Trying to comprehend how I could have been wrong about this.
-How we were both wrong about this.
+I read Hoyle’s rule over and over.
+I am trying to comprehend how I could have been wrong about this, how we were both wrong about this.

 Well, I’ll have to apologize for sure, damn, I hate having to do that.
 But because Blaine was wrong, also I can do it in a more manly, not backing down sorta way.